 Hyperbaric oxygen therapy is used to treat several medical conditions.
 Hyperbaric oxygen therapy may help if you if you have one of the following conditions:

 Whether you're in an individual or multi-person environment for hyperbaric oxygen therapy, the benefits are the same.
 During therapy, the air pressure in the room is about two to three times the normal air pressure.
 In order to benefit from hyperbaric oxygen therapy, you'll likely need more than one session.
 The number of sessions is dependent upon your medical condition.
 Some conditions, such as carbon monoxide poisoning, might be treated in three visits.
 Others, such as non-healing wounds, may require 40 treatments or more.

 To effectively treat approved medical conditions, hyperbaric oxygen therapy is usually part of a comprehensive treatment plan provided with other therapies and drugs that are designed to fit your individual needs.

 In March 2022 RFH commissioned an HBOT Chamber in our Health and Wellness Center.
 By having a HBOT chamber physically located at our Headquarters veterans being served need not travel hours and can sit in the chamber for a morning and evening session without impacting their employment.

 HBOT Chamber Capabilities:

 Identical to a race car, the body is a machine that must be maintained and able to operate to its fullest potential in order to prevent degradation and failure.
 Combined with our other Health and Wellness Programs the RFH Wellness Center provides an opportunity to work muscles in an ergonomically responsible manner.
 This center is made available to all veterans and members of the military who are visiting our headquarters.

-At Racing For Heroes we have been throught the series of institutional approaches to PTS remedies and have not only been on the receiving end, but also researched and studied professionally to develop and support new ideals that we have found not only help many of us... but others as well.
+At Racing For Heroes, we have been through a series of institutional approaches to PTS remedies and have not only been on the receiving end but also researched and studied professionally to develop and support new ideals that we have found not only help many of us... but others as well.